RandyParedis/autoplay/docs/Configuration.md

        the current stave, generate notes whose chance of being chosen corresponds with its value on the gauss-curve.
        - Anything else will generate completely random pitches within the entire music range.
-    - `rhythm`: The algoruthm to use for rhythms.
+    - `rhythm`: The algorithm to use for rhythms.
 The `options.rhythm.smallest` and `options.rhythm.largest` options allow the user to specify the minimal and maximal duration of a note.
 This is respected by all algorithm.<br>Possible algorithms are:
        - `random`: A random rhythm out of the possible range.